speakeasy-api/docs-md/README.md

 # DocsMD

-> **⚠️ PROJECT SUNSET NOTICE**
+> **⚠️ This project is under development**
 >
-> This project has been sunset and will not receive any additional development, maintenance, or support.
-It is provided as-is under the Elastic License 2.0 and may be extended or inherited according to the license constraints.
-Users are encouraged to fork and continue development if needed.
+> It is provided as-is under the Elastic License 2.0 and may be extended or inherited according to the license constraints
+>
 ## What is DocsMD?

 DocsMD is a powerful documentation compiler that transforms OpenAPI specifications into interactive API documentation for popular documentation frameworks.
 It bridges the gap between your API specification and production-ready documentation sites with minimal configuration.